About Our Elective and Research

 Residents are encouraged to publish their completed work and to present it at national meetings.
-All resdient must present at Resident Research Day once during their residency.
-Financial support is provided by the department of obstetrics and gynecology for residents to travel to meetings when projects are accepted for publication or presentation.
-Financial assistance is available for laboratory supplies, materials, statistical analysis, etc.
+All residents must present at the department’s Resident Research Day at least once during their residency.